vdebes/kata-greed/DEVLOG.md

 Now is the time to let a common interface emerge from the rules.
 I said earlier the method naming getPoints() was showing were I wanted to go: getPoints should return points to add to the total score, not this array<int, int>.
 So let's get the rules out of this behaviour one by one.

+Now that all rules have the same method with the same return type, I can extract a common interface.
+I also declare each rule final since I do not want a rule to have them capable of inheritance.